Copyright (c) 1985 Free Software Foundation, Inc; See end for conditions.

 window and using the other window just for reference.
 You can keep

-the cursor always in the window where you are editing, and advance
+the cursor always in the window where you are editing, and edit

 C-M-v is an example of a CONTROL-META character.
 If you have a real

-META key, you can type C-M-v by holding down both CONTROL and META while
+META key, you can type C-M-v by holding down both CTRL and META while

-typing v.
-It does not matter whether CONTROL or META "comes first,"
+It doesn't matter whether CTRL or META "comes first," because both of

-because both of these keys act by modifying the characters you type.
+these keys act by modifying the characters you type.
+But if you don't

-If you do not have a real META key, and you use ESC instead, the order
+have a real META key, and you use ESC instead, the order does matter:

 >> Type C-x 1 (in the top window) to get rid of the bottom window.